aws/amazon-q-connectjs/README.md

 * `assistantId`: The identifier of the Amazon Q Connect assistant.
 Can be either the ID or the ARN.
 URLs cannot contain the ARN.
 * `queryText`: The text to search for.
+* `sessionId`: The identifier of the session.
+Can be either the ID or the ARN.
+URLs cannot contain the ARN.
 * `maxResults`: The maximum number of results to return per page.
+* `queryCondition`: The information about how to query content.
 * `nextToken`: The token for the next set of results.
 Use the value returned in the previous response in the next request to retrieve the next set of results.

 #### A few things to note:

 * The `assistantId` can be retrieved by using the `ListIntegrationAssociations` API provided by QConnectJS to look up the `assistant` and `knowledge base` that has been configured for Amazon Q Connect.
-See [ListIntegrationAssociations](#ListIntegrationAssociations) for more information.
+See [ListIntegrationAssociations](#listintegrationassociations) for more information.

 ### Response Syntax